-Gryphon, headquartered in Washington, DC, is a premier engineering services firm with expertise in Systems Integration, C4ISR, T&E and Integrated Logistics with a focus on Cyber Security for Control Systems for all Navy platforms and systems.
+Gryphon Technologies LC, headquartered in Washington, DC, is a premier professional and engineering services provider specializing in warfare systems and integration, naval architecture and marine engineering, program management, test and evaluation, and logistics.
 Gryphon provides the skills necessary to manage the development and operations of these mission critical systems.
-For over 15 years, the Company has designed, integrated, maintained, and upgraded state-of-the-art systems for the Department of Defense.
-Gryphon also provides many of its government clients with the systems analysis, integration, and program management skills necessary to manage the development and operations of their mission critical systems.
-Gryphon Technologies is the federal government’s partner working in support of mission critical systems.
+For almost 20 years, the Company has designed, integrated, maintained, and upgraded state-of-the-art systems for the Department of Defense.
+Gryphon Technologies is the federal Government’s partner working in support of mission critical systems.
 We are proud of our ability to help shape tomorrow, while ensuring today’s U.S. and coalition forces can carry out their critical missions and tasks.

 The Nuclear Propulsion Maintenance Manager (NPMM) will support Commander Naval Air Force Pacific (CNAP) Nuclear Propulsion Directorate (N9) in the management and planning of reactor and propulsion Plant maintenance in both operational and shipyard environments.
 The NPMM will provide engineering and technical support for nuclear propulsion and auxiliary systems in the propulsion plant to include resolution of emergent equipment problems and Subject Matter Expert (SME) support for ongoing projects and initiatives.